AhmedHafez13/CakePals-Node/README.md

 ## Edge Cases

 - **Baker's Collection Time Range**: Orders can only be placed during the time range specified by the Baker in their profile.
+The Order.collectionTime must be later than the BakerProfile.collectionTimeRange.startTime and before BakerProfile.collectionTimeRange.endTime
 - **No Orders in Progress**: Orders can only be placed when the Baker is not currently fulfilling another order.
-- **Start Time Calculation**: To calculate the order start time, the delivery time is subtracted from the product's preparation time (Order.deliveryTime - Product.prepTime = Order.startTime).
-The Order.startTime must be later than the BakerProfile.collectionTimeRange.startTime.

 ## Date and Time Handling